ivanovp/pifs/README.md

 pifs - Pi file system
 =====================
-File system for embedded system with NOR flash media
+File system for embedded system with NOR flash media.
+It was named after greek letter Pi and it does not use the Pi constant 3.14159...

 Features:
  * Small memory footprint (3-4 KiB static, 1-3 KiB stack/task)